Welcome to our Website

-I went to Monmouth University and hope to be taking Early Education classes next semester.
+I went to Monmouth University with a BA in Early Education, endorsement K – 6.
 I’m a child-care provider with State Credentials from the Health/Child Services department.
 I’ve completed fingerprinting at Identego and underwent a through background check.
 I also had to undergo a physical with doctor’s consent that I am cleared to work with children including a drug test.
-I like that I did all this for my new career.